Thin film epitaxial [111] Co$_{50}$Pt$_{50}$: Structure, magnetisation, and spin polarisation: Results and Discussion

 The magnetisation versus field data are shown in Fig. \ref{fig:Magnetization_Growth_T} for Al$_2$O$_3$(sub)/Pt(4 nm)/CoPt(40 nm)/Pt(4 nm) sheet film samples.
 Further magnetisation data for all samples in this study are available in the Supplemental Information online.
 The 350${\degree}$C, 550${\degree}$C, and 800${\degree}$C samples are plotted here as they are representative of the magnetic response of the $L1_1$ crystal structure, the chemically disordered $A1$ phase, and $L1_0$ crystal structure respectively.
 Magnetisation is calculated from the measured total magnetic moments, the areas of the sample portions, and the nominal thicknesses of the CoPt layer.

 For the chemically ordered $L1_1$ crystal structure shown in Fig. \ref{fig:Magnetization_Growth_T} (a), the OOP hysteresis loop shows a wasp waisted behavior associated with the formation of magnetic domains at remanence.
 Such behavior is common in CoPt alloys and multilayer thin films \cite{doi:10.1063/1.113895}.
 The wasp waisted OOP hysteresis loop along with the low IP remanence and higher IP saturation field indicates that the 40~nm CoPt samples with the $L1_1$ crystal structure have strong PMA.
-We can estimate the uniaxial anisotropy using the expression $K_u = \mu_0M_sH_s/2$, where $\mu_0$ is the vacuum permeability, $M_s$ the saturation magnetisation, and $H_s$ is the saturation magnetic field.
-From the data presented in Fig. \ref{fig:Magnetization_Growth_T} (a) we find $K_u = 5\pm1$ MJ/m$^2$.
+We can estimate the effective anisotropy using the expression $K_\text{eff} = \mu_0M_sH_s/2$, where $\mu_0$ is the vacuum permeability, $M_s$ the saturation magnetisation, and $H_s$ is the saturation magnetic field.
+We estimate from the hysteresis loop that $H_s$ in-plane is 0.8 T (based on when the magnetisation reaches 97.5\% of the fitted saturation value), and therefore $K_\text{eff} = 0.4\pm0.1$ MJ/m$^3$.
+The effective anisotropy includes the uniaxial and shape anisotropy.

 For samples grown at intermediate temperatures with the chemically disordered $A1$ structure, the magnetism favours IP anisotropy at 40~nm, shown for growth at 550${\degree}$C in Fig. \ref{fig:Magnetization_Growth_T} (b).